Mohamed Bazoum

-Before becoming President, he served as the President of the Nigerien Party for Democracy and Socialism (PNDS-Tarayya).
-He also served in as a Minister of Foreign Affairs from 1995 to 1996 and again from 2011 to 2015.
-He was Minister of State at the Presidency from 2015 to 2016, and was Minister of State for the Interior between 2016 and the summer of 2020, when he resigned to focus on running for the 2020–21 presidential election.
+Before becoming president, he served as the president of the Nigerien Party for Democracy and Socialism (PNDS-Tarayya).
+He also served in as a minister of Foreign Affairs from 1995 to 1996 and again from 2011 to 2016.
+He was minister of State at the Presidency briefly in 2016 and was later appointed minister of State for the Interior between 2016 until his election as president in 2021, when he resigned to focus on running for the 2020–21 presidential election.
 Bazoum won the second round of the presidential election with 55.67% of the vote against former president Mahamane Ousmane.
-Bazoum is a Sunni Muslim and the first Diffa Arab president of Niger.